+Mobilisation

-Mobilisation Days 1-5:
+Days 1-5

-Gentle walking, start with 10 minutes then increasing every day, may need to continue taking pain killers(paracetamol).
+Gentle walking, start with 10 minutes then increasing every day, may need to continue taking pain killers (paracetamol).

-Simple stretching & an increase in movements and walking.
+Simple stretching of legs, knees and hips, increase in movements and walking.
 If an emergency stop is possible with relative little pain or discomfort then driving can commence - please make sure that you are not on any strong painkillers as these may make you feel drowsy.
 Most patients can drive after one week (7-10days).
 A small pillow can be placed over your abdomen 'bellybutton' for comfort.
-Long distance driving may be uncomfortable for at least two weeks.
+Long distance driving is not advised for at least one month.